“There’s no shortage of remarkable ideas, what’s missing is the will to execute them” –by Seth Godin.

 3. Create Flow

 After you have successfully removed the waste from the value stream, this particular action and ensures that the flow of the steps which are remaining should run smoothly without any delay or any sort of interruptions.
-Some of the strategies for ensuring this includes reconfiguring the production steps, breaking down the steps, creation of cross-functional departments, leveling of the workload, as well as training the employees of the organization to be multi-skilled and adaptive to the dynamic environment.
+Some of the strategies for ensuring this includes reconfiguring the production steps, breaking down the steps, creating of cross-functional departments, leveling of the workload, as well as training the employees of the organization to be multi-skilled and adaptive to the dynamic environment.

 4. Establish Pull